 - Book Now

-A very special feature of these rides are the horses – the Marwari with their characteristic ears curling in at the top.
+A very special feature of this ride are the horses; the Marwari with their characteristic ears curling in at the top.
+They are spirited and forward going.
 The horses come from the stables at Dundlod Castle, home to Kanwar Raghuvendra Singh, known as Bonnie.
-Bonnie is a warm and considerate host, and also an expert horseman.
+Bonnie is a warm and considerate host and an expert horseman.
 He is a direct descendent of Kesari Singh who built Dundlod Castle in the 1750's.

-The Marwari horses are spirited and forward going.
-You should be a competent rider confident on a horse in the open at all paces.
-There are some long stretches of canter and you need to be able to keep your distance from the horse in front.
+You should be a competent rider confident on a horse at all paces in the open.
+There are some long stretches of canter and you must keep your distance from the horse in front.

 The tack is English style Indian army saddlery.

 The hotels are often previous forts and palaces which have been converted into hotels but retain much of their original charm and features.
 Amidst the sometimes faded grandeur, it is possible to imagine the buildings in their glory days.
 The bedrooms are all different varying in size and decorations but all comfortable with private bathrooms.

 The safari style camps have large spacious tents and are furnished with made up beds and fabric printed walls.
 Separate shower and toilet facilities are set up and hot water is provided in the morning and evenings.
 Camps are fully staffed and the support crew will prepare each new camp to await the arrival of the riders each evening.

-INCLUDES accommodation; full board except in Delhi Jaipur Bharatpur and Agra where lunch is not included; riding; sightseeing in cities; some entrance fees; all road transfers.
+INCLUDES Accommodation; full board except in Delhi, Jaipur, Bharatpur and Agra where lunch is not included; riding; sightseeing in cities; some entrance fees; all road transfers.

-PAYABLE LOCALLY Lunch in Delhi Jaipur Bharatpur and Agra; some entrance fees; camera fees; drinks; laundry; tips.
+PAYABLE LOCALLY Lunch in Delhi, Jaipur, Bharatpur and Agra; some entrance fees; camera fees; drinks; laundry; tips.

 NEAREST AIRPORT Delhi.

-Rajasthan has a hot dry climate.
+Rajasthan has a hot and dry climate.
 The monsoon is from June to September during which it is particularly hot.
 Rain outside the monsoon months is unlikely.

-The rides are scheduled for the cooler months of October to March.
-At this time the maximum temperature would be around 24°C during the day.
-Evenings can be cool (c.
-5°C) and you should bring a warm sweater and be prepared for a chilly morning just in case there is a snow fall in the Himalayas – the temperature does drop suddenly at times.
+The ride is scheduled for the cooler months of October/November.
+At this time the maximum temperature would be around 29°C during the day.
+Evenings can be cool (around 5°C) and you should bring a warm sweater and be prepared for a chilly morning just in case there is snow fall in the Himalayas – the temperature does drop suddenly at times.

 It was brilliant - I felt fully briefed about what to take/expect - checklist of equipment, tipping culture etc. This was an amazing holiday was extremely well planned!
 The riding part took us 'behind the tourist curtain' and was such a unique experience!
 The places we stayed at were varied and we were frequently surprised by beautiful converted havelis/palaces!
 It was the riding that attracted me to the holiday,of course, but I am glad I stayed for the sightseeing days too - Jaipur and Agra were amazing - and the Taj, well, words fail me!!!
 The holiday ended with a ricksaw ride through Old Delhi as the preparations for Diwali too place - this summed up India for me - hot, crazy, colourful - amazing!

-The colours smells and sounds of India are such an exciting combination that will capture your heart and imagination.
+The colours, smells and sounds of India are such an exciting combination that will capture your heart and imagination.
 The horses are also enchanting with their curling ears and endless stamina.